daniel-234/testing-react-with-jest-enzyme-and-cypress/README.md

 ## Getting Started

 To install this application you can (fork and) download it and then run the command `npm install` from your console.
-To launch it, after the installation has successfully complete, launch it with the command `npm start`.
+After the installation has successfully complete, you can launch it with the command `npm start`.
 To test is, run the command `npm test` in a separate command prompt window.

 ## Built With